lsementa/XLQuickTools/README.md

 ### **Selection+**
 Windows form version of **Selection** that:
-- Allows leading and trailing characters.
+- Set leading and trailing characters or text.
+- Set a custom delimiter.
 - Allows new lines or removes the comma delimiter with new lines, which can be used for creating XML, HTML tags etc.

 <div align="center">